Updated On: by

 Many seniors make mistakes when selecting dental insurance.
 Going forward, we discuss the right way seniors should approach purchasing dental insurance.

 It is also important to note that while many dentists accept dental insurance, many do not accept individual dental insurance plans.
 They may only accept group plans (sponsored through an employer).
 Moreover, many dentists do not accept insurance at all.
+What do you do if your dentist does not accept dental insurance?
+We can help.

-Premium – how much you pay
+Premium – how much you pay for the dental insurance

 Waiting Period – usually, preventative services are covered at day 1, basic services (fillings, for example) at 6 months, and major services (bridges & crowns) at 12 months